hzeller/ldgraphy/README.md

   * stepper motor for linear axis.
   * Beaglebone Black to control it all (using the PRU to generate precise timings for mirror and laser).
+  * Possibly later some simpler set-up with Cortex M4 or so.

 Build
 -----